Our Legacy

 Today, the company is run by Artistic Director Enrico Banson, Jr. and his wife, Managing Director Maria Banson (née Calderazzo).
 The next generation of Bansons is continuing the legacy of Jennifer and the late Enrico Banson, Sr. by combining their experience in the film and hospitality industries — as well as their deep appreciation for professional-quality regional theatre — to produce contemporary gems with a 21st-century sensibility rooted in the Bay Area community.

 Steve Alesch (C.S.
-Lewis) and Harrison Alter (Sigmund Freud) share a moment between scenes during rehearsals for The Royal Underground’s immersive 2024 production of Mark St. Germain’s Freud’s Last Session, presented at the historic Berkeley City Club in October 2024.
+Lewis) and Harrison Alter (Sigmund Freud) share a moment during rehearsals for The Royal Underground's immersive 2024 production of Freud's Last Session.

 Enrico Banson